Police: Rogers Men Shoot Each Other While Wearing Bulletproof Vest

 Ferris said he had been wearing the vest when he asked Hicks to shoot him with a .22-caliber semi-automatic rifle.
 The vest stopped the bullet, but still hurt and left a mark on his chest.

-Ferris, now “pissed” about the shot hurting, “unloaded the clip into Christopher’s back,” according to the affidavit.
+Ferris, now "pissed" because he was hurting from the shot, "unloaded the clip into Christopher's back," according to the affidavit.

 Hicks' only suffered bruising from the gunshots.

-Ferris’ initially told his wife “he was fine” after the shooting, but complained about the pain so she told him to go to the hospital, according to the affidavit.
+Ferris initially told his wife "he was fine" after the shooting, but complained about the pain, so she told him to go to the hospital, according to the affidavit.

 Hicks and Ferris are free on $5,000 bonds.
 A judge issued a no-contact order between the men.